projectacrn/acrn-hypervisor/doc/tutorials/using_agl_as_uos.rst

 ########################

-This tutorial describes the steps to run Automotive Grade Linux (AGL) as the User OS on ACRN hypervisor and the problems we got at current stage.
+This tutorial describes the steps to run Automotive Grade Linux (AGL) as the User OS on ACRN hypervisor and the existing issues we still have.
-We hope the steps documented in this article could help us to reproduce the problem much easier and provide some information for further debugging.
+We hope the steps documented in this article will help others reproduce the issues we're seeing, and provide information for further debugging.
-The regulatory model of APL NUC we used is `NUC6CAYH
+We're using an Apollo Lake-based NUC model `NUC6CAYH
 <https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc6cayh.html>`_
-and other platforms may work too.
+and other platforms may be used as well.

 .. image:: images/The-overview-of-AGL-as-UOS.png
    :align: center